-Chinese New Year: Dog personality traits
+Chinese New Year: Dog personality traits - CBBC Newsround

 In Chinese tradition, each year is named after one of twelve animals, which feature in the Chinese zodiac.

-This year is the year of the dog - but it won't be the year of the dog again, for another 12 years.
+2018 is the year of the dog - but it won't be the year of the dog again, for another 12 years.

-Find out more about what kind of personality a person born in the year of the dog might have here...
+Watch to find out more about what kind of personality a person born in the year of the dog might have.